Neem House Kenya

 These interruptions are usually brief, apparently due to the proximity of our house to both of Malindis' hospitals.

-There are three refrigerators, a large Bosch with an excellent freezer and another that we use
+There are three refrigerators, a large Bosh with excellent freezer and another that we use

-specifically for drinks in the kitchen and a smaller drinks fridge on the landing upstairs.
+specifically for drinks in the kitchen and a smaller fridge on the landing upstairs.

 There are four members of staff at Neem House.

-Kahindi, an experienced cook, produces classic Swahili dishes, refreshing salads and freshly baked bread on a daily basis.
+Erustus, an experienced cook, produces classic Swahili dishes, refreshing salads and freshly baked bread.

 Additional help in the house, Ayas' (nannies) and babysitters can be employed on a casual basis if required.